A Hodge-Tate decomposition with rigid analytic coefficients: Hodge--Tate spectral sequences

 \subsection{The Hodge--Tate decomposition}

-In this section, we prove the following Hodge--Tate decomposition with locally $p$-divisible coefficients. \begin{thm} Let $X$ be a proper smooth rigid space over $K=\cj{K}$ and let $\Gs \rightarrow X$ be an admissible locally $p$-divisible group.
+In this section, we prove the following Hodge--Tate decomposition with locally $p$-divisible coefficients. \begin{thm} Let $(K,K^+)$ be an algebraically closed, non-archimedean field extension of $\Q_p$.
+Let $X$ be a proper smooth rigid space over $K$ and let $\Gs \rightarrow X$ be an admissible locally $p$-divisible group.
 A choice of exponential for $K$ and of a flat lift $\X$ to $\BdR+/\xi^2$ induce a splitting of the Hodge--Tate spectral sequence with $\Gs$-coefficients (\ref{classical Hodge--Tate sequence for G reformulated}), natural in $\Gs$ and $\X$, and thus a decomposition

 \end{thm} To this end, we will use the results of the previous section to prove the representability of the diamantine higher direct images $\BBun_{\widehat{\Gs},\et}^n$.

-We start with the following Lemma about extensions of smooth relative groups, generalizing \cite[Prop.
-18]{Farg19}. \begin{lemma} Let $S$ be a smooth rigid space.
+We start with the following lemma about extensions of smooth relative groups, generalizing \cite[Prop.
+18]{Farg19}. \begin{lemma} Let $S$ be a good adic space over $\Q_p$.
 Consider a short exact sequence of abelian sheaves on $\Perf_{S,v}$

-where $\V$ is an étale vector bundle on $S$ and $\Gamma$ is an étale separated $S$-group of $p^{\infty}$-torsion.
+where $\mathbf{V}$ is an étale vector bundle on $S$ and $\Gamma$ is an étale separated $S$-group of $p^{\infty}$-torsion.
 Then the sheaf $\Gs$ is represented by a locally $p$-divisible $S$-group, $\Gs= \widehat{\Gs}$ and the following diagram commutes